-Learners will explore, plan and conduct experiments in preparation for day when we leave Earth.
+Learners will explore, plan and conduct experiments in preparation for day when we leave Earth to explore other planets.

 During their mission they will: